 The "IP" grade is available when the requirements of a course extend beyond the quarter for which you are registered.
 For such courses, the course description notes that the course "Qualifies for IP grading".
-If you are granted a grade of "IP", you must complete the missing coursework by the time your instructor specifies, but no later than one calendar year from the end of the quarter (one quarter for all AVIA courses).
+If you are granted a grade of "IP", you must complete the missing coursework by the time your instructor specifies, but no later than one calendar year from the end of the quarter.